 International Red Panda Day

-There are five red panda at Hamilton Zoo.
-Tayla and Chito and their children Khela, Tenzing and Jamuna.
+There are four red pandas at Hamilton Zoo.
+Tayla and Chito and their offspring, Tenzing and Jamuna.
 Chito arrived from Auckland Zoo in 2006 and Tayla joined him from Canberra in 2010.
 Since being paired the two have produced eight offspring, who are now beginning to breed themselves.

 Shouldn’t they be in the wild?

 Unfortunately, the latest news from the Red Panda Network shows the wild isn’t the safe place that it should be for Red Panda.
-Earlier this year their status on the International Union for the Conservation of Nature’s Red List of Threatened Species regressed from ‘vulnerable’ to ‘endangered’.
+Last year, their status on the International Union for the Conservation of Nature’s Red List of Threatened Species regressed from ‘vulnerable’ to ‘endangered’.

 Deforestation and habitat fragmentation are the main threats to the survival of the species, and poaching for their beautiful fur is a major problem in China, where the pelts have cultural significance.